Pathoschild/smapi-mod-dump/source/Custom Death Penalty Plus/README.md

 1.4.0 - Mod data now saved to save file instead of the mod folder, added more config options, removed most debug commands (better to edit config manually, more error checking is in place) only configinfo remains

 1.4.1 - Updated for new content api in SMAPI 3.14.0

+1.5.0 - Added translation support, added italian, spanish and french translations thanks to AlixNauts on Nexus!